 Thinking of volunteering?
 We need you!

 A HOPE is a real business … We have 14 board members, along with a vast volunteer base (that we cherish) operating this ever-growing nonprofit organization.
-Whether you want to get deeply involved, or simply have some time for the always present smaller, yet critical, aspects of A HOPE - we need your help.
+Whether you want to get deeply involved, or simply have some time for the smaller, yet critical, aspects of A HOPE - we need your help.

 Then, at our physical location in Milton (the “Paw Pad”) – the needs are endless – from general cleaning/maintenance, general kitten care, laundry, running errands, coming to help on a moment’s notice to transport kitties in need - and more.